Uplift and Protect the Rights of Workers

-All workers, regardless of immigration status, should have the opportunity to thrive in good jobs.
+All workers, regardless of their status, should have the opportunity to thrive in good jobs.

 We envision a world where immigrants and their work are valued and respected.
 We fight against employers’ exploitation of undocumented workers, because we are working toward a good-jobs economy in which all workers have the power to assert their rights and shape a better future.